 The week also featured some very memorable keynotes from industry experts like investigative reporter Brian Krebs and Forrester's Joseph Blankenship.
 A common theme across both keynotes was that complete security is not necessarily an achievable state to be – and that although you are already spending millions to be secure, you’ve probably already been breached.
 Security infrastructures are complex and attackers take advantage of this complexity by living and thriving in the gaps created by technology silos.

 But the real stars were our customers: We had over 100 customers in attendance from CISOs to Penetration Testers – and everything in between.
 Chris “Sully” Sullivan hosted a “fireside chat” with an impressive panel of CISOs and our customers from Aflac, Mercy Health, Bright Horizons and BNY Mellon shared their insights on how SecureAuth and Core Security solutions make them more secure.

 Of course, this event wouldn’t have been made possible without the support of our sponsors.
 A huge thank you to IDMWorks, Optiv, SecZetta, iVision, STEALTHbits and MobileIron.

-For those who want to relive the event, or review content from sessions they could not attend, visit SlideShare to view the presentations and watch the videos on YouTube.
+For those who want to relive the event, or review content from sessions they could not attend, head here to view the presentations or here to see some of the recorded sessions.
 Thank you to all of those who joined us in Atlanta, we look forward to seeing you on the road next year as CONNECT 2018 comes to a city near you!